rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 ## 4.216.6 Notes from Parallel name of distributor

-<a name="4.216.6.1">4.216.6.1</a> Make a note if parallel distributor names are found on a different source as the name of manufacture if considered important for identification (see [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/), [4.214.3.1](/DCRMR/ppdm/Parallel-name-of-distributor/#4.214.3.1) and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [4.213.97.2](/DCRMR/ppdm/Name-of-distributor/#4.213.97.2)).
+<a name="4.216.6.1">4.216.6.1</a> Make a note if parallel distributor names are found on a different source as the name of distributor if considered important for identification (see [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/), [4.214.3.1](/DCRMR/ppdm/Parallel-name-of-distributor/#4.214.3.1) and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [4.213.97.2](/DCRMR/ppdm/Name-of-distributor/#4.213.97.2)).

 <a name="4.216.6.2">4.216.6.2</a> Make a note if the [Name of the distributor](/DCRMR/ppdm/Name-of-distributor/) appears in more than one language or script and the original position of elements were transposed (see [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [4.213.97.1](/DCRMR/ppdm/Name-of-distributor/#4.213.97.1) and [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/), [4.214.3.2](/DCRMR/ppdm/Parallel-name-of-distributor/#4.214.3.2)).